abstratt/kirra-ui/README.md

 kirra-angular provides a generic Angular admin application that renders a UI dynamically based on the application schema that is discovered using the back-end (Kirra-based) REST API.

 kirra-angular is not limited to basic CRUD.
-Besides basic UI elements for CRUD, kirra-angular also actions and queries, typical in richer domain models.
+Besides basic UI elements for CRUD, kirra-angular also exposes actions and queries, typical in richer domain models.

 ### How to use

 For Kirra-based APIs, no custom code has to be written to produce a kirra-angular-based UI.
-Just publish it to a static web server, and load it on the browser pointing it to your application back-end using the app-path or app-url query parameters:
+Just publish it to a static web server, and load it on the browser pointing it to your application back-end using the app-path or app-uri query parameters:

 ```
 http://myserver.org/kirra-angular?app-uri=<my-kirra-application-uri>